What Is Facial Emotion Analysis (FACE) Definition Vision One

 Emotional branding, sometimes overly simplified by the term ‘Brand Love‘, is the process of developing a relationship between a consumer and a brand.
 This is achieved by creating products, services and communications that appeal to the consumer’s emotional state, needs and aspirations.

 Furthermore, emotional branding is important as it clearly differentiates one company from another.
 So it goes without saying that relationships with an emotional dimension are far less likely to defect or stave off brands competing on price or convenience.
-Great examples of brands with high levels of emotion including Apple, Google, Coca-Cola,
+Great examples of brands with high levels of emotion, including Apple, Google, Coca-Cola,

-Running brand awareness surveys over time will allow you to spot trends over time and allow you to take actions quicker.
-But you’ll need to measure more than this if you want truly actionable research, so Welcome to BrandVision.
+Running brand tracking surveys over time will allow you to spot trends and take action more quickly.
+But you’ll need to measure more than brand metrics if you want truly actionable research, so welcome to BrandVision.

 Welcome to BrandVision